-Skakel -- Convicted of murdering Martha Moxley over 30 years after the crime.
+Michael Skakel -- Convicted of murdering Martha Moxley over 30 years after the crime.

 MaryBeth Tinning loved to have babies and murder them.

 Joe Ture -- Is a convicted murderer/rapist with a connection between the Huling case and the murder of a young waitress.

 Joran van der Sloot admitted guilt in Peru with the murder of Stephany Flores Ramirez.
 He is suspected in the 2005 disappearance of Natalee Holloway and wanted in the US on extortion charges.
 As van der Sloot stood before three women Peruvian judges, he came across as arrogant--smirking as the sentence was to be read.
 When the words “28 years” were read, his demeanor changed.
 He wiped the sweat from his brow and tears from his eyes.